+Summary of Product Characteristics

-1. NAME OF THE VETERINARY MEDICINAL PRODUCT
+1 NAME OF THE VETERINARY MEDICINAL PRODUCT

-Karprovet 20 mg tablets for dogs
+Rycarfa 20 mg tablets for dogs

-2. QUALITATIVE AND QUANTITATIVE COMPOSITION
+2 QUALITATIVE AND QUANTITATIVE COMPOSITION

-Each tablet contains: Active substance: Carprofen 20 mg
+Each tablet contains:

+Active substance:

+Carprofen 20.00 mg

+Excipients:

+Ferric oxide red (E172) 0.61 mg

-Excipients:Ferric oxide red (E172)0.61 mgFerric oxide black (E172)0.38 mg
+Ferric oxide black (E172) 0.38 mg

 For the full list of excipients, see section 6.1.

-3. PHARMACEUTICAL FORM
+3 PHARMACEUTICAL FORM

 Tablet.

 Round, dark brown, marbled tablets with visible darker spots, one-side scored and bevel-edged.

-The tablets can be divided into two equal parts.
+The tablet can be divided into equal parts.

-4. CLINICAL PARTICULARS
+4 CLINICAL PARTICULARS

-4.1 Target species
+4.1 Target Species

 Dogs.

 4.2 Indications for use, specifying the target species Reduction of inflammation and pain caused by musculoskeletal disorders and degenerative joint disease.
-As a follow up to parenteral analgesia in the management of post operative pain.
+As a follow up to parenteral analgesia in the management of post-operative pain.
 4.3 Contraindications Do not use in cats.

 Do not use in pregnant or lactating bitches.
 Do not use in dogs less than 4 months of age.
-Do not use in case of hypersensitivity to active substance or to any of the excipients.
+Do not use in cases of hypersensitivity to the active substance or to any of the excipients.
 Do not use in dogs suffering from cardiac, hepatic or renal disease, where there is a possibility of gastrointestinal ulceration or bleeding, or where there is evidence of a blood dyscrasia.
 4.4 Special warnings for each target species Refer to Sections 4.3 and 4.5.